friedelwolff/django-compression-middleware/README.rst

 apply here as well.

-The middleware is focussed on the task of compressing typical Django responses such as HTML, JSON, etc.  For static file compression, have a look at other projects such as `WhiteNoise`_.
+The middleware is focussed on the task of compressing typical Django responses such as HTML, JSON, etc.  Both normal (bulk) and streaming responses are supported.
+For static file compression, have a look at other projects such as `WhiteNoise`_.

 Most browsers now support Brotli compression (check support status on `Can I use...
 Brotli`_).
 The middleware will choose the best compression method